kfgodel/executable-java-container/README.md

 or simple console commands you need to fill the gap between the VM executable and the platform details.

 That's where Tanuki's wrapper comes in and works as a JVM wrapper that can be executed as a native application with your code.
-It still needs the JVM to run, but it abstracts you from the details of figuring that out.
+It still needs the JVM to run, but it abstracts you from the details of finding, executing, and restarting it.

-This project builds **on top of tanuki's wrapper** to simplify its configuration and convert it to maven, so you can use it as a dependency to build **your own portable application** that can be executed in **windows, linux, mac, etc** without any extra code.
+This project builds **on top of tanuki's wrapper** to simplify its configuration and convert it to maven, so you can use it as a dependency to build **your own portable application** that can be executed in *windows, linux, mac, etc* without any extra code.

 ## Usage
-There are two options to use this executable container: as a app container (like tomcat), or as a maven dependency to build you own executable.
+There are two options to use this project: as an app container (similar to tomcat without the web part), or as a maven dependency that wraps your code into an executable package.

 ### Standalone container
 Very much like tomcat, to use it as a container you need to:

 1. download the latest release zip
 2. unzip it in your computer
 3. replace the example app with yours